FITA Tournament

 The MSAA holds a single day FITA (1/2 FITA) with an optional Olympic Round.
 The target is the 122cm face for longer distances and the 80cm for those nearer.

-MSAA FITA distances are different from standard FITA distances at the Senior, Youth, Cub, and Midget division levels.
+MSAA FITA distances are different from standard FITA distances at the Senior, Youth, Cub, and Junior Cub division levels.
 The MSAA FITA is not a FITA sanctioned event.

 For some advice on preparing, read this article on Shooting in Outdoor Target Tournaments.